CMSgov/bcda-static-site/index.md

       * Enhance efficiency by enabling system-to-system communication and reducing the need for manual intervention to retrieve and manipulate the data

   * **Are the CCLFs going away?**
     * No, CCLF files are not going away.
-CMS wants to make sure Shared Savings Program ACOs have  time to work with both formats together to understand similarities and differences and become familiar with the API and receive data in the most user friendly format.
+CMS wants to make sure Shared Savings Program ACOs have time to work with both formats together to understand similarities and differences, become familiar with the API, and receive data in the most user friendly format.

   * **Why should my ACO use BCDA?**
-    * CMS believes that SSP ACOs and their vendor partners will be better able and more easily leverage and use the data provided since it will be in a more user friendly format and can be more easily targeted to narrow in on specific data elements.
+    * CMS believes that SSP ACOs and their vendor partners will be better able and more easily leverage and use the data provided, since it will be in a more user-friendly format and can be more easily targeted to narrow in on specific data elements.
       * SSP ACOs can retrieve bulk claims data on a weekly, rather than monthly, basis, at a time of their choosing.
       * BCDA allows system-to-system communication and data transfer, reducing the manual intervention currently required to retrieve CCLF files.
     * BCDA is built in accordance with feedback from SSP ACOs and their vendor partners.
 When you use BCDA in sandbox or production, you are invited to share feedback with CMS and ensure we are creating an API that meets your organization’s needs.

+  * **Why are Shared Savings Program ACOs getting access to this data?**
+    * As indicated in the regulation §425.704, “subject to providing the beneficiary with the opportunity to decline data sharing as described in this §425.708, and subject to having a valid DUA in place, CMS, upon the ACO's request for the data for purposes of evaluating the performance of its ACO participants or its ACO providers/suppliers, conducting quality assessment and improvement activities, and conducting population-based activities relating to improved health, will provide the ACO with beneficiary identifiable claims data for preliminarily prospectively and prospectively assigned beneficiaries and other beneficiaries who receive primary care services from an ACO participant that submits claims for primary care services used to determine the ACO's assigned population under subpart E of this part during the performance year.”

   * **Sounds great!
 Where do I start?**
     * If your Shared Savings Program ACO is ready to start working with BCDA, the first step is to let us know you’re interested.
 BCDA will onboard ACOs to the production environment in the order in which they sign up.